BackdoorBench: A Comprehensive Benchmark of Backdoor Learning: Additional evaluations and analysis

-Here we visualize some experimental results using \begin{itemize} \item Shapley Value \cite{NIPS2017_7062}, a concept borrowed from the cooperative game theory literature and currently widely used for interpreting predictions; \item Grad-CAM \cite{grad-cam}, a technique for explaining the decision of a model based on the gradient representation (note that a variant of Grad-CAM called FullGrad \cite{NEURIPS2019_80537a94} is used for better visualization in this section). \end{itemize} Specifically, we train PreAct-ResNet18 under various attack methods and defense methods with poisoning rate $5\%$ on 3 different datasets, namely, CIFAR-100, GTSRB and Tiny Imagenet.
-Then, we randomly select a poisoned sample from the test set and show the visualization results in Figures \ref{shap_cifar} to \ref{cam_tiny}.
+In the following, we present some visualization results using the above three tools to understand the inner mechanism of backdoor learning better.
+Specifically, Specifically, we train the PreAct-ResNet18 model under various backdoor attacks and defenses with the poisoning ratio $5\%$, on 3 datasets, including CIFAR-100, GTSRB, and Tiny ImageNet.
+Then, we randomly select a poisoned sample from the test set and show its visualization.
+The visualization results using Shapley Value and Grad-CAM are shown in Figures \ref{shap_cifar} to \ref{cam_tiny}, respectively.

+The frequency saliency map (FSM) visualization results are shown in Figure ~\ref{frequency map}, where low-frequency components are shifted into the central regions.
+In contrast, high-frequency components are distributed in surrounding regions.
+The first column displays the studied poisoned images generated by different attack methods, including BadNet, Blended, SSBA, WaNet, and LF.
+The second column shows the contribution of each frequency basis to the backdoored model's prediction.
+It tells that most backdoor models pay attention to high-frequency regions, while the model under the LF attack makes the model concentrates more on low-frequency regions.
+Besides, we can see an apparent difference between SSBA and WaNet in the frequency domain, even though their spatial images look similar.
+These observations demonstrate the potential usage of FSM in trigger or backdoor detection, which will be explored in our future work.

+The remaining columns show the contribution of each frequency basis under various defense methods.
+For example, the contribution of some high-frequency regions is enormous for the poisoned image in a BadNet model without defense.
+However, after conducting FT on this backdoor model, the low-frequency regions regain attention from the model.
+It explains well that FT can effectively remove backdoors embedded by BadNet and WaNet (see Figure 3 in the main manuscript).
+We plan to explore more backdoor learning properties from the frequency domain perspective.